mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/03_design_a_single_function.md

 To support you in growing towards this, we will use the idea of **Design Recipes**.
 You might use different design recipes for different kinds of program.
-We will start off with a simple one for a single-method program.
+We will start off with a simple one for a single-function program.

 Here is a template for you to use.
 Steps 1 and 2 are new, and steps 3 and 4 are what you did in the last exercise.

-> # Single-Method Programs Design Recipe
+> # Single-Function Programs Design Recipe
 >
 > ## 1.
 Describe the Problem
 >